 School Resource Officers

-The School Resource Officer (SRO) Program was established in 2013 following the shooting at Sandy Hook Elementary School in Newton, Connecticut.
-The School Resource Officer Program was developed to increase patrols and security in Clark County’s local school districts.
+The School Resource Officer (SRO) Program was developed to increase patrols and security in Clark County’s local school districts.
 The SRO Deputies are dedicated to working with each district’s administration, faculty and staff to improve security within their facilities.

 School Resource Officers

 Deputy John A. Loney has lived in Clark County his entire life.
 He is a graduate of Catholic Central High School.
 Deputy Loney obtained his degree in Criminal Justice from Clark State Community College.
 He also obtained his Ohio peace officer training from Clark state.

 Deputy Loney began his career with the Sheriff’s Office in 2002.
 During his career at the Sheriff’s Office he has been assigned to the Jail Division, Uniform Road Patrol and the City of New Carlisle.
 He is a Field Training Officer (F.T.O.) and a member of the crisis intervention team.
 Deputy Loney is currently assigned as a School Resource Officer for the Tecumseh Local School District.

 Deputy Loney has achieved numerous awards during his career which include the Sheriff’s Award, Meritorious service, Exceptional service, Academic achievement and perfect attendance.
 He was awarded the Sons of the American Revolution Accommodation Medal in 2016.

 Click here to E-mail Deputy Loney